Sport fishermen know that when it comes to landing a trophy fish, all anyone wants to talk about is the blue marlin.

 A vacation hotspot just off the coast of Morocco, the Canary Islands of Spain is a volcanic archipelago.
 It is home to monstrous bigeye, bluefin, and albacore tuna.
 These fish start coming to the area as early as March, but the season isn’t at its peak until April and May.

 The bluefin and albacore are the first tuna to show up, following massive bait balls as they move through the Atlantic.
 Some fishermen have been able to land yellowfin in this region, but they’re decidedly more difficult to catch.

 4. Puerto Vallarta, Mexico

-Puerto Vallarta isn’t just a favorite spot for spring breakers, but sport fishermen as well.
+Puerto Vallarta in Mexico isn’t just a favorite spot for spring breakers, but sport fishermen as well.
 The Gulf of Mexico has plenty of big fish patrolling the deeps—mainly, giant schools of yellowfin tuna.

 The current world record for yellowfin tuna caught in this area was set in 2019, coming in at 450 pounds.
 Tuna season runs from May to February, so there is plenty of time to find a massive yellowfin and reel it in.